Tobacco politics: Introduction

-Litigation also continues in several countries outside the United States.
-Citing third party reimbursement, several countries, such as Bolivia, Guatemala, Nicaragua, and Venezuela, have filed lawsuits both in the United States and in their own courts against tobacco industries.
-Individual suits have also been filed in a multitude of countries, including Argentina, Finland, France, Japan, Ireland, Israel, Norway, Sri Lanka, Thailand, and Turkey.
+As of 2000, litigation also continued in several countries outside the United States.
+Citing third-party reimbursement, several countries, such as Bolivia, Guatemala, Nicaragua, and Venezuela, have filed lawsuits both in the United States and in their own courts against tobacco industries.
+As of 2000, individual suits have also been filed in a multitude of countries, including Argentina, Finland, France, Japan, Ireland, Israel, Norway, Sri Lanka, Thailand, and Turkey.

+The US signed the FCTC on May 10, 2004, albeit never ratified the treaty.

-Framework Convention on Tobacco Control (FCTC)
+WHO Framework Convention on Tobacco Control

-The World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) represents an important landmark in international tobacco control governance.
-The treaty was formalized on February 27, 2005, and currently, 169 states have signed the treaty.
+The World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC), adopted in 2003, represents an important landmark in international tobacco control governance.
+It was formalized on February 27, 2005, and as of 2009, 169 states have signed the treaty.
 The United States is one of seven countries that have signed but not ratified the FCTC.
 The FCTC encourages states to reduce tobacco production and use through measures like cigarette taxes, restrictions on advertising, clean air controls, plain packaging and tobacco smuggling legislation.

-Initially, the concept of an international tobacco control treaty received little enthusiasm.
+Before 1998, the concept of an international tobacco control treaty received little enthusiasm.
 However, in 1998, Gro Harlem Brundtland became director general of the WHO, creating momentum for the FCTC.
 Organizations and events within the United States also played a key role in the creation and adoption of the FCTC globally.
 The American Public Health Association helped support the development of the FCTC, while the wave of successful tobacco litigation helped generate interest in tobacco control.
-In addition, the FCTC lacks mandates on transboundary tobacco issues.
+However, the FCTC lacks mandates on transboundary tobacco issues.
 As a result, implementation of the treaty fell short, despite widespread ratification.
-In response, organizations such as Bloomberg Philanthropies and the Bill and Melinda Gates Foundation increased their philanthropic contributions to the WHO.
-This resulted in the creation of MPOWER, which focuses on implementation of FCTC.
+In response, organizations such as Bloomberg Philanthropies and the Bill and Melinda Gates Foundation increased their philanthropic contributions to the WHO, creating MPOWER tobacco control, which focuses on implementation of FCTC.